maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> (Max) As soon as you start working on a larger application, you will find
+> (Max) Now comes my favorite part, and that's TypeScript.
+As soon as you start
-> TypeScript very helpful for keeping the app maintainable.
-TypeScript
+> working on a larger application, you will find TypeScript very helpful for
-> introduces optional type-annotations and additional type-safety into
+> keeping the app maintainable.
+TypeScript introduces optional type-annotations
-> JavaScript.
+> and additional type-safety into JavaScript.
 >
 > The best way to describe the main benefit of TypeScript is that it catches
 > your bugs before your users do.